Leonard G. Montefiore: Early life

 He was the only son of Claude Montefiore—a prominent Jewish scholar and philanthropist—and was named after his uncle Leonard A. Montefiore.
 He was born at the family home of number 12, Portman Square on 2 June 1889.
-His mother, Therese Alice, died on the following day, and so he was brought up by his grandmother, Emma Montefiore, who was from the wealthy Goldsmid family.
+His mother, Therese Alice, died 8 days later, and so he was brought up by his grandmother, Emma Montefiore, who was from the wealthy Goldsmid family.

 He was educated at Clifton College and Balliol College, Oxford, where he read history.
 While a student, he spent time in Berlin and Hanover, where he became fluent in German.
 After graduation, he worked and lived at Toynbee Hall—a settlement house in which rich people lived alongside the poor to do social work and alleviate poverty.

 In 1913, he received a commission in the territorial 9th (Cyclist) Battalion of the Hampshire Regiment.
 During the First World War, he served in India and Siberia, rising to the rank of captain.
 In 1918, he was admitted to the Order of the British Empire, and in 1921 he joined the Athenaeum Club, being introduced by Viscount Milner.

 In 1924, he married the sister of a close friend from college, Muriel Jeanetta Tuck (1892–1988), the youngest daughter of Adolph Tuck (whose wealthy family ran Raphael Tuck & Sons).
 They had two sons, David and Alan, who became a physician and Oxford don respectively.
 In 1924, he also campaigned in Soho for the election of Winston Churchill as an Independent, in the Westminster Abbey by-election.